Moudoux/EMC/README.md

 Why use EMC?
 -------------------

+* Your mod will be cross compatible with Minecraft 1.12.2 through 1.15
 * Easy to use (You don't have to think about Minecraft obfuscation or Mixins)
 * Completely compliant with the Minecraft EULA (You don't have to worry about DMCA takedown requests)
-* Write once, use on multiple Minecraft versions
 * Less code (This requires less code than writing your client with Minecraft)

 EULA compliant